White Bread or Whole Grain Bread: Which is Better?

 - As a result, it’s a mistake to believe that whole grain bread is like a diet food.

 - It’s simply able to provide the greatest nutrition for the fewest calories.

 Are all brown breads whole grain?

 Just because bread is brown doesn’t mean it’s whole grain.
-Actually, there are refined, white breads that have additives in them to make them look brown.

 They also sometimes are enriched with vitamins like vitamin B, but while it fools some people, they’re still white bread.

 The worst thing is that stores market them as if they were natural products.